What’s the Difference?By Kate Hofmann

 BUTTERFLY OR MOTH?

 Most butterflies are more colorful and more likely to fly in the daytime than most moths.
-Moths usually have wider, furrier bodies and feathery antennas, compared to butterflies’ slimmer bodies and antennas.
+Moths usually have wider, furrier bodies and feathery antennae, compared to butterflies’ slimmer bodies and antennae.
 And at rest, a butterfly tends to hold its wings upright while a moth’s wings lie flat.